rx/rx.github.io/_posts/2018-01-01-how-entertainment-could-save-the-world.md

 Yes, yes I am.
 Look it may not be world peace, but if you took two leaders of the world to see [A Midsummer Night's Dream](https://mynorthtickets.com/events/a-midsummer-night-s-dream-540108ec-b783-4d24-a650-e8288299da60) they would be hard pressed not to see eye to eye about at least one thing.

 Theater can change our perspective.
-It can open our eyes to whats really important.
-It can make us laugh at whats really scary.
+It can open our eyes to what's really important.
+It can make us laugh at what's really scary.
 It can start a conversation that we would never start about something important.
 It connects us to what matters more than our problems.
 It connects us to the others that we share that experience with.